UF Student Hosts Successful Battle of the Bands for Senior Project

 At Findlay, experiential learning is taken seriously.
-Jamie Rogers, a senior public relations major, planned a successful Battle of Bands as part of her senior project – taking the skills she’s learned during her four years at Findlay to pull off an event that not only showcased her public relations skills but also raised some money for the school’s instrumental program.
+Jamie Rogers, a senior public relations major, planned a successful Battle of Bands as part of her senior project – taking the skills she’s learned during her four years at Findlay to pull off an event that not only showcased her public relations skills but also raised some money for the school’s music program.

 Approximately 200 community members gathered at Avenue Cue, a billiards venue in Findlay, to hear six bands battle for $250 on March 26.
 The entire event was planned, promoted and implemented by Rogers for her senior assessment project.